gabipayan/Module-1-Challenge/01-HTML-Git-CSS/01-Activities/22-Stu_Mini-Project/README.md

 3. Navigate to your GitHub repository in the browser and then select the Settings tab on the right side of the page.

 4. On the Settings page, select Pages on the left side of the page.
-On the GitHub Pages screen, choose `main` in the dropdown under Source.
+On the GitHub Pages screen, choose `main` in the dropdown under Branch.
+Click the Save button.

 5. Navigate to <your-github-username.github.io/your-repository-name> and you will find that your new webpage has gone live!
 For example, if your GitHub username is "lernantino" and the project is "css-demo-site", then your URL would be <lernantino.github.io/css-demo-site>.

-You can also refer to this [YouTube video on enabling GitHub Pages](https://youtu.be/P4Mu1t5rIXg) for more guidance.

 > **Important**: It might take a few minutes for GitHub pages to display your site correctly.
 If your project does not deploy or display correctly, check that all file paths in your application are relative and use the right casing.
-GitHub is case-sensitive, an inccorect capital or lowercase letter could cause problems in deployment.
+GitHub is case-sensitive, an incorrect capital or lowercase letter could cause problems in deployment.

 ## 💡 Hints